 - 3 garlic cloves chopped

-- 1 tablespoon lemon juice Optional - used to cut bitterness
+- 1 tablespoon lemon juice Optional - used to cut the bitterness

 - 4 cups chicken stock

-- 1 oz piece Parmesan cheese on the rind
+- 1 ounce piece Parmesan cheese on the rind

 - Salt & Pepper to taste